Taxation (TAX)

 Provides an overview of state and local taxation, describing certain Constitutional constraints including regulations pertaining to particular state statutes; provides insight into the significant state and local tax issues within individual and entity income taxes, franchise taxes, sales and use taxes, and property tax within the tri-state region.
 Students will become familiar with the differences between individual taxation and entity taxation.

-Course Rotation: Fall;NY
+Course Rotation: Fall: TBD.

 Prerequisites: This course does not have a prerequisite.